N0W0RK/LSSM-V.4/docs/en_US/contributing/development.md

        ```
     :::

-5. Start the development server, which will serve the `dist` folder on `https://localhost:8080/`:
+5. Start the development server, which will serve the `dist` folder on `https://localhost:36551/`:
    ```bash
    yarn dev:serve
    ```

-   :::tip DX notes
-   If you have used another address in step 3, you will need to adjust the host/post in the `dev:serve` script in `package.json`.
+   :::tip Changeing the address
+   To change the port, LSSM is served at, modify the `LSSM_PORT` variable in either `build/build.ps1` or `build/build.bash` depending on your environment.

+   To change the address, replace `localhost` with the address of your choosing in `src/config.ts` in the section `urls`.
    :::

 6. Install the userscript in your browser: